borgbackup/borg/docs/internals.rst

 chunk_seed
   the seed for the buzhash chunking table (signed 32 bit integer)

-Those fields are encoded using msgpack_.
-The utf-8-encoded phassphrase is encrypted with PBKDF2_ and SHA256_ using 100000 iterations and a random 256 bits salt to give us a derived key.
+Those fields are processed using msgpack_.
+The utf-8 encoded phassphrase is encrypted with PBKDF2_ and SHA256_ using 100000 iterations and a random 256 bits salt to give us a derived key.
 The derived key is 256 bits long.
 A `HMAC-SHA256`_ checksum of the above fields is generated